Compatibility Matrix

 | Forge or NeoForge behind a supported proxy | Medium | Test login and plugin-message behavior.
 Some modded handshakes assume a direct client-to-server path. |

-| Arclight, Ketting, Mohist, Magma, and other hybrid servers | High | Hybrid server internals vary.
+| Arclight/Ketting/Forge hybrids, Mohist, Magma, and similar servers | High | Hybrid server internals vary.
 Ask for exact server type/version and logs before recommending a Connect or proxy setting. |

-| Fabric servers with proxy support | Medium | Verify the proxy forwarding plugin/mod expected by the backend. |
+| Fabric servers with FabricProxy-Lite | Medium | Verify the proxy forwarding mod expected by the backend is installed, enabled, and configured with the same forwarding secret as the proxy. |

 | Modpacks requiring custom client handshakes | Medium to high | Confirm whether the proxy and backend both support the required handshake. |